bryanszendel/react-bubbles/README.md

 Athorization is important to keep data secure.
 It is not best practice to simply create an application that anyone can modify data for.
 You must validate login information to determine who specifically has access to that data.
 Then use tokenized requests to update data.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+Web servers store data and take in requests from clients (computers, users) to access that data.
+A server usually only provides that data if it is requested by the user in the URL which is basically like the address for the server.
+By submitting the URL, the request is made and the server provides the information/data and the client/computer displays that data.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - Create (post)
+R - Read (get)
+U - Update (put)
+D - Delete (delete)

 ## Project Set Up